EDIorg/EMLassemblyline/documentation/instructions.md

 Your EML file will be written to your data directory with the name `packageID.xml`.
 If your EML is valid you will receive the message: `EML passed validation!`.
 If validation fails, open the EML file in an XML editor and look for the invalid section.
 Often a minor tweak to the EML can be made manually to bring it into compliance with the EML schema.

-### Upload your data package to the EDI repository
+## Upload your data package
 [back to top](#contents)

 Your data and metadata form a package that may be uploaded to the [EDI data repository](https://portal.edirepository.org/nis/home.jsp).
-[Follow these instructions](https://environmentaldatainitiative.org/resources/assemble-data-and-metadata/step-4-submit-your-data-package/) to upload your data package.
+Contact EDI for login credentials (info@environmentaldatainitiative.org).